 I Love You Always Forever by Donna Lewis

-Oh, how sweet and innocent 90s love used to be!
-Donna Lewis makes us believe that love is all butterflies in your stomach and none of that shit you can’t take out of your system.
+How sweet and innocent 90s love used to be!
+Donna Lewis serenades us with her delicate voice.
+She traps us into believing love is all butterflies in your stomach and none of the shit people go through in real life.

 MMMBop by Hanson